caiofilipini/grpc-weather/README.md

 # gRPC Weather

 Simple [gRPC](http://www.grpc.io/) example implemented in Go.
-It features a server and a client for a service that provides information about the weather, and it relies on [openweathermap.org's API](http://openweathermap.org/api) for that.
+It features a server and a client for a service that provides information about the weather.

+This service relies on [openweathermap.org's API](http://openweathermap.org/api) and [Weather Underground](http://www.wunderground.com/weather/api/) as weather information providers.

 ## Building and running

 You will need to [install protoc](https://github.com/google/protobuf/blob/master/INSTALL.txt) and the [protoc-gen-go](https://github.com/golang/protobuf) plugin in order to generate server and client stubs.

-Additionally, you will need an [openweathermap.org API key](http://openweathermap.org/appid).
+Additionally, you will need API keys for both providers.

 Once that's all in place, you can build the server: